 Graduate Hotel, Minneapolis East Bank Campus

 The Minnesota Geotechnical Society (MGS) hosts a dinner meeting of the local ASCE section the night before the conference.
-The meeting will be held at the Graduate Hotel, 615 Washington Ave SE, on the Minneapolis East Bank Campus of the University of Minnesota, in the Pinnacle Ballroom.
-The Kersten Lecturer for the conference will be the featured speaker.
+The meeting will be held at the Graduate Hotel, 615 Washington Ave SE, on the Minneapolis East Bank Campus of the University of Minnesota.
+The Kersten Lecturer for the conference, Susan Burns, will be the featured speaker.
 The dinner reception begins at 6 P.M.
 A separate registration is required for this event.
-Dinner registration will be availalbe soon.
+Dinner registration will be available soon.

 Corporate sponsorship of the student poster session is available.
 Please contact team@mgs-gi.com if your company would like to directly sponsor the next generation of geotechnical engineers.